nov-lang/nov/README.md

   - maybe just do like zig and accept a type as parameter instead
   - just have generics and disallow polymorphism (no)
 - write nov website with nov as backend? idk
+- add a way to have better OOP, interface, traits etc idk I hate OOP but it sometimes stuff sucks without correct OOP
+- make nov embeddable, just make the compiler and VM like a library and provide bindings to them
+- add cache either in cwd or in $XDG_CACHE_HOME/nov/... (ofc finding the dir is handled by known-folders) like \_\_pycache__
+- > Learn from CPython and store local variables in the frame itself instead of in a dict — this is much faster (see LOAD_FAST and STORE_FAST)
+- for repl add a print instruction right before a statement if it returns another type than ()

 ## Notes
 - Check previous step of crafting interpreters and implement them with